tombh/tombh.github.io/_posts/2022-03-28-notes-wasmer-controversy.markdown

 > We made both of these points explicit in the rejection email.
 In that email, we also said that if Wasmer established a track record of positive engagement, we would re-evaluate.

-It is not clear which rejection email this is.
-According to Wasmer, the only rejection they had was unofficial and was received on November 12th, 2019, before the attempt to register the trademarks.
+According to Wasmer, there was never an official rejection email, although there were indeed correspondances that made the above points.
 Either way, it seems perfectly reasonable, that in the eyes of BA, Wasmer was not "establishing a track record of positive engagement".

 Although there is zero evidence for it, I personally think it's clear that the "history of behavior that isn’t compatible with the BA codes of conduct" is a direct reference to Syrus' conduct at, and in response to, the public Wasm event in the tweet above.

 <center>○</center><br/>
 In October 2020 the entirety of [the Wasmtime team was hired by Fastly](https://bytecodealliance.org/articles/1-year-update#the-lucet-and-wasmtime-teams-join-forces).
 In [a Hacker News post](https://news.ycombinator.com/item?id=24897641) Syrus [expressed concerns](https://news.ycombinator.com/item?id=24900186) that, "now almost all the power of the WASI standard is concentrated into the Fastly corporation".
 Considering Wasmer's track record, this was not received well.
-And not helped by the fact that at one point [Syrus used a puppet account](https://news.ycombinator.com/item?id=24904829).
+And not helped by the fact that at one point [Syrus appeared to use an alt account](https://news.ycombinator.com/item?id=24904829).

 <center>○</center><br/>
 In October 2021, Ivan Enderlin, one of Wasmer's most prominent employees and ultimately co-founder, [left Wasmer under difficult circumstances](https://mnt.io/2021/10/04/i-leave-wasmer).
 In Ivan's post he talks about a toxic working environment, being micromanaged, burnout, lies, secrets, and the departure of most of the development team (7 devs in total) for related reasons.